 Segments are one of Strava's coolest features.
-They are portions of road or trail created by members where athletes can compare times.
+They are portions of roads or trails created by members where athletes can compare times.
 Subscribe to Strava to get the most out of Strava segments.

 - Climbing segments (for cyclists) are automatically categorized HC, 1, 2, 3, or 4 as you see in the Tour de France.
 More information on how we categorize climbs.

 - See Optimizing Segment Creation for what kind of segments work the best, and which don't.